Javad-Ak/discussion_board/README.md

 ## Description

 Discussion Board is a simple Web app developed using django restful api for backend and reactjs for frontend.
-It's ready for production using docker and nginx with postresql as database.
+It's ready for production using docker and nginx with sqlite as database.

 ## Table of Contents